 In our homestays, Hamilton in France students are insiders rather than outside observers.
 They are able to discuss with their hosts, in French, topics from the serious to the mundane on a daily basis.

-Sanitary rules: Hamilton will recruit families who will adhere to local COVID-19 and other health rules imposed by Hamilton and the French government.
+Sanitary rules: Hamilton will recruit families who will adhere to local COVID-19 and other health rules imposed by Hamilton College and the French government.
 However, hosts will not be held responsible for students' own adherence to rules.

 What to Expect

 Individual room, with appropriate furniture, proper storage and lighting.
 Linens are provided, and students can expect one laundry a week in the home.

 Students receive keys to the apartment and have access to some common rooms in the home.